-4.1.13 disco.worker.pipeline - Pipeline Disco Worker Interface disco.worker.pipeline.worker - Pipeline Disco Runtime Environment class disco.worker.pipeline.worker.DiscoTask (output)
+4.1.13 disco.worker.pipeline - Pipeline Disco Worker Interface disco.worker.pipeline.worker - Pipeline Disco Runtime Environment output

 When a Job is constructed using the Worker defined in this module, Disco runs the disco.worker.pipeline.worker module for every job task.
 This module reconstructs the Worker on the node where it is run, in order to execute the pipeline of stages that were specified in it.